 Executes the given args as if they were fed to coconut on the command-line, with the exception that unless interact is true or -i is passed, the interpreter will not be started.
-Additionally, since parse and cmd share the same convenience parsing object, any changes made to the parsing with cmd will work just as if they were made with setup.
+Additionally, argv can be used to pass in arguments as in --argv and $default\target$ can be used to set the default --target.